Spain : Galicia

 After a short transfer (30 mins), you ascend the Rio Valcarce valley, climbing into moody oak woods strung with lichen and strewn with early purple orchid.
 Reaching O Cebreiro, an 11th century village in the heart of the Cordillera Cantabrica, you can walk to the viewpoint above the village for a perfect sunset and views over four ranges of hills.
 You'll then return along the narrow, cobbled streets, past traditional thatched houses known as pallozas.

-You stay at the Hotel O Cebreiro (breakfast and evening meal)
+You stay at Hotel O Cebreiro.

 Hotel O'Cebreiro, O'Cebreiro